 - Polycystic ovary syndrome in women along with obesity

 Type 2 is the most common type of diabetes.
 Type 2 diabetes is thought of as lifestyle induced diabetes and can develop at any age.
-Type 2 diabetes in most common among adults.
+Type 2 diabetes is most common among adults.
 Type 1 diabetes is diagnosed early in life, typically during early childhood or adolescence.
 If you feel or experience any of these signs or symptoms you should contact your doctor immediately.

 Essentially, if you schedule regular check-ups with your doctor to open dialog or perform blood tests to determine your known risks for diabetes you can better assess other factors that can lead to either type 1 or type 2 diabetes.
-With special consideration to type 2 diabetes, it is essential that you simply eat a well balanced diet complete with whole foods, adequate nutrition and nutrients devoid of high sugar foods, and exercise regularly.
+With special consideration to type 2 diabetes, it is essential that you simply eat a well-balanced diet complete with whole foods, adequate nutrition, and nutrients devoid of high sugar foods, and exercise regularly.
 This combination of exercise and diet can help you either avoid or manage diabetes.
-Obviously prevention is key.
+Obviously, prevention is key.
 Explore other questions asked about diabetes by simply clicking on the Diabetes Information links above in the table of contents.
 Again, always check with your doctor if you believe you might have concerns related to your risk of developing diabetes.

 People Most at Risk for Diabetes